 The association also deployed one of its largest advocacy communications campaigns, including substantial paid and earned media on Capitol Hill and in states with undecided senators, and contributed to the Coalition to Protect America’s Health Care campaign in 12 states.

 Ensuring Access to Outpatient Care Services

-America’s Essential Hospitals won partial relief from a damaging policy in the Bipartisan Budget Act (BBA) of 2015 that dramatically reduced payments to off-campus hospital outpatient departments established after November 1, 2015.
+America’s Essential Hospitals won partial relief from a damaging policy in the Bipartisan Budget Act (BBA) of 2015 that dramatically reduced payments to off-campus hospital outpatient departments opened after November 2, 2015.
 As part of the 21st Century Cures Act, outpatient departments already under development at the time of BBA passage were excepted from the cuts.

 While this relief is welcome, many essential hospitals still face economic obstacles to ensuring vulnerable patients and underserved communities have access to outpatient services.
 The association believes this site-neutral policy should exempt all essential hospital clinics, and we will continue to push for legislation to achieve this goal.
 We also will work for regulatory changes that protect essential hospitals and their vulnerable patients, including flexibility that would allow outpatient departments established before the law’s enactment to remain exempt from payment cuts if they relocate or change ownership.

 The association and its members achieved a significant advocacy victory in January 2017, when the administration withdrew from Office of Management and Budget review potentially damaging 340B program “mega-guidance.”
 We vigorously opposed the guidance on several fronts, including on Capitol Hill, in regulatory agencies, and in the media, and successfully argued that it would severely narrow the program’s scope and leave many patients without access to lifesaving drugs.
 We believe these arguments resonated with policymakers.